Hobson's Choice (1954 film): Production

 Robert Donat was originally cast in the role of Will Mossop but had to pull out due to his asthma.
 The outdoor location scenes were filmed around the Salford area, with Peel Park serving as the courting place for Maggie Hobson and William Mossop.
 Interiors were shot at Shepperton Studios near London with sets designed by the art director Wilfred Shingleton.
+It was Prunella Scales' second cinematic role.

 Soundtrack

 Malcolm Arnold took the comical main theme for the film from his opera The Dancing Master.
 Throughout the film, it is linked to Hobson so often that he even whistles it at one point.
 Arnold wrote the score for a small pit orchestra of 22 players, and he enlisted the help of a Belgian cafe owner to play the musical saw for one pivotal scene.
 After a night of drinking at The Moonraker, Hobson is seeing double, and he fixates on the reflection of the moon in the puddles outside the pub.
-Arnold deploys the musical saw to represent the willowy allure of the moon, as the clumsy Hobson stamps from puddle to puddle, chasing its reflection.
+Arnold deploys the musical saw to represent the willowy allure of the moon and Hobson's intoxication, as the clumsy Hobson stamps from puddle to puddle, chasing its reflection.

 Reception

 Box office

-The film was one of the most popular at the British box office in 1954.
-According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.
+The film was one of the most popular at the British box office in 1954, with Kinematograph Weekly characterizing the film as a "money maker."